Enosburg Falls in Franklin County, Vermont — The American Northeast (New England)

 Erected 1996 by Vermont Division for Historic Preservation.

 Location.
 44° 54.382′ N, 72° 48.26′ W. Marker is in Enosburg Falls, Vermont, in Franklin County.
 Marker is on School Street 0.1 miles east of Vermont Route 105, on the left when traveling east.
-Touch for map.
 The marker is located on the town green (a.k.a.
 Lincoln Park), across the street from the USPS post office (which is located at 34 School).
+Touch for map.
 Marker is in this post office area: Enosburg Falls VT 05450, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 19 kilometers of this marker, measured as the crow flies.
-Chester A. Arthur (approx. 5.6 miles away); Sheldon, Vermont (approx. 7 miles away); Colonel Elisha Sheldon (approx. 7.2 miles away); Battle of Eccles Hill (approx. 9.2 miles away in Canada); a different marker also named Chester A. Arthur (approx. 16.1 kilometers away); Consuelo Northrop Bailey (approx. 16.4 kilometers away); George Washington Henderson (approx. 19.4 kilometers away).
+At least 8 other markers are Opera House of Enosburg Falls (approx. 0.2 miles away); Chester A. Arthur (approx. 5.6 miles away); Sheldon, Vermont (approx. 7 miles away); Colonel Elisha Sheldon (approx. 7.2 miles away); Fenian Raids (approx. 7˝ miles away); Battle of Eccles Hill (approx. 9.2 miles away in Canada); a different marker also named Chester A. Arthur (approx. 16.1 kilometers away); Consuelo Northrop Bailey (approx. 16.4 kilometers away).

 Also see . . .
 Larry Gardner - Wikipedia.
 (Submitted on June 16, 2014, by Kevin Craft of Bedford, Quebec.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 15, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 337 times since then and 2 times this year.
+It was originally submitted on June 15, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 393 times since then and 28 times this year.
 Last updated on October 10, 2014, by Kevin Craft of Bedford, Quebec.
 Photos: 1, 2, 3. submitted on June 15, 2014, by Kevin Craft of Bedford, Quebec.
 4. submitted on October 14, 2014. • Andrew Ruppenstein was the editor who published this page.